jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-02-progress-not-perfection.md

 scripture: "Philippians 1:6"
 ---

 If you’ve ever tried to set a standard that everyone was supposed to follow, you know the tension.
 You build something you believe will help, only to watch it resisted, ignored, or changed.
-It can feel like running on a treadmill—working hard but not getting anywhere.
+It can feel like running on a treadmill, working hard but not getting anywhere.

 I learned this the hard way in my work with BIM standardization.